kensnyder/bunshine/README.md

     // redirect instead of running other middleware or handlers return c.redirect('/login', { status: 403 });
   }
+  // continue to other handlers
 });

 // Run after each request
 app.use(async (c, next) => {
-  const resp = await next();
+  // wait for response from other handlers const resp = await next();
-  if (resp.status === 403) {
+  // peek at status and log if 403 if (resp.status === 403) {
     logThatUserWasForbidden(c.request.url);
   }
-  return resp;
+  // return the response from the other handlers return resp;
 });